-Section 3006.2, Hoistway opening protection required.
-Revise text as follows:
+Section 3006.2, Hoistway opening protection required; Revise text as follows:

-5. The building is a high rise and the elevator hoistway is more than 75 feet (22 860 mm) 55 feet (16 764 mm) in height.
-The height of the hoistway shall be measured from the lowest floor at or above grade to the highest floors served by the hoistway.
+5. The building is a high rise and the elevator hoistway is more than 75 foot (22 860 mm) 55 feet (16 764 mm) in height.
+The height of the hoistway shall be measured from the lowest floor at or above grade to the highest floors served by the hoistway."

-(Reason: 2015 IBC text does not address hoistways that are > 75' in height that are both below grade and above grade but not located above the high rise classification nor does the IBC address hoistways wholely located above grade such as those that serve above sky lobbies.)
+(Reason: 2018 IBC text does not address hoistways that are greater than 75'-0" in height that are both below grade and above grade but not located above the high rise classification nor does the IBC address hoistways wholly located above grade such as those that serve sky lobbies".)